galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

-If formative assessments are used frequently, and lead to specific decisions by learners and instructors, then instruction (or learner preparation) can be modified to better develop the target LOs
+If formative assessments are used frequently, and lead to specific decisions by learners and instructors, then instruction (or learner preparation) can be modified to better develop the target LOs ({% cite dylan2008integrating %},
-{% cite dylan2008integrating %}, {% cite trumbull2013understanding %}.
-Such assessments can
-be designed to anticipate, and identify which learners are experiencing, common misunderstandings, and gauge their readiness to move ahead; they can also help learners to identify their own strengths and weaknesses by encouraging reflection on what they do/don’t know or are/aren’t confident about, honing their abilities to self-assess {% cite ambrose2010learning %}.
-Furthermore, ideas for how to address any issues they’ve found, or for further learning, can be built in (e.g., _"if you chose option C, you might want to re-read the handout"_); formative assessments can therefore also support self-instruction.
+{% cite trumbull2013understanding %}).
+Such assessments can be designed to anticipate, and identify which learners are experiencing, common misunderstandings, and gauge their readiness to move ahead; they can also help learners to identify their own strengths and weaknesses by encouraging reflection on what they do/don't know or are/aren't confident about, honing their abilities to self-assess ({% cite ambrose2010learning %}).
+Furthermore, ideas for how to address any issues they've found, or for further learning, can be built in (e.g., _"if you chose option C, you might want to re-read the handout"_); formative assessments can therefore also support self-instruction.